Public Transport in Lisbon

 ~40 min to city center

-🚆 Train (via Oriente)
+🚆 Train (via Oriente Station)

 💡 Lisbon Airport Transport Tips

-• For late/early flights: Night buses (208, 210) run when metro is closed.
+• Late Arrival?
+Night buses (208) run when the metro is closed (1am–6am).

 Lisbon Tourist Travel Passes